Royal Victoria Hospital, Montreal: Hersey Pavilion

 The Hersey Pavilion, also known as the H Pavilion, was one of the first purpose-built nurses' residences in Canada.
-It is located on the hospital campus, and was constructed in 1905.
-It was designed by the well-known Montreal architects Edward & William Sutherland Maxwell.
+It was constructed in 1907 and designed by the well-known Montreal architects Edward & William Sutherland Maxwell.
 It was designated a National Historic Site in 1997 in recognition of the important role the building played in the training and professionalism of nurses in Canada.

 Pool

 The hospital had an outdoor pool and patio located between the Hersey pavilion and Allan Memorial Institute.
-As of 2014, the pool is closed until further notice.
+In 2014, the pool closed until further notice.